|

 Membership

 Section 2.
-Each volunteer firefighter holding membership in the association shall pay such dues annually in advance to the secretary of the Association as the Board of Directors shall recommend from time to time, subject to membership approval at the Annual Meeting.
+Each volunteer firefighter holding membership in the association shall pay such premium annually in advance to the secretary of the Association as the Board of Directors shall recommend from time to time, subject to membership approval at the Annual Meeting.

 Section 6.
-The term "Volunteer Fire Department", as used in these bylaws, shall mean a fire department in which more than one-half of the active members are volunteers, or a fire department in which, on January 1, 1967, more than one-half of the active members were members of the Association.
+The term “Volunteer Fire Department”, as used in these bylaws, shall mean a fire department in which more than one-half of the active members are volunteers, paid on call or a fire department in which, on January 1, 1967, more than one-half of the active members were members of the Association.

 ARTICLE III